pixlsus/website/src/articles/profiling_a_camera_with_darktable_chart/index.md

 the more water is in the atmosphere, which means the quality of the images for profiling are reduced.
 Temperatures below 20°C are better than above.

+### Shooting outdoor

+If you want to shoot outdoor, look for an empty tared parking lot.
+It should be pretty big, like from a mall, without any cars or trees.
+You should be far away from walls or anything which can reflect.
+Put the box on the ground and shoot with the sun above your right or left shoulder behind you.
+You can use a black fabric (bed sheets) if the ground reflects.

+### Shooting indoor

-Find a place preferably indoor where you can put the box in the sun and place you camera with a tripod in the shadow.
+Find a place indoor where you can put the box in the sun and place you camera with a tripod in the shadow.
 The darker the room the better!
 Garages with an additional garage door are great.
-Also the sun needs to shine at an angle on the Color Checker!
+Also the sun needs to shine at an angle on the Color Checker.
+This means when you photograph the color chart with the sun above your right or left shoulder behind you.
+Use a black fabric to cover anything which could reflect.

 How to shoot the target?
 ------------------------

 1. Put your shooting box in the sun and setup your camera on a tripod.
-The best is to lean the color chart on the back of your box and have the camera looking down on it like in the following picture:
+The best is to have the camera looking down on on the color chart like in the following picture:

 <figure>
 <img src="03_profiling_setup.jpg" alt="A camera pointing into the profiling box" width="507" height="760"/>